William de Rodyard: Kilkenny witch trials

 He became a Doctor of Civil Law in 1320.
 In 1324 he was sent to Kilkenny to sit as one of the judges at the witch trials of the celebrated Witch of Kilkenny, Alice Kyteler and her associates.
 He granted Alice bail, thus enabling her and one of her co-accused, Basilia, to flee the country, although her servant Petronilla de Meath was burned at the stake.

 Later, in 1328/9, he presided over the high-powered Commission of inquiry which cleared Alice's brother-in-law Roger Utlagh, Prior of Kilmainham, and others, of any wrongdoing, despite the accusations levelled against them by the Bishop of Ossory, Richard de Ledrede, the moving force behind the witch hunt.
 In particular, Ledrede alleged they had connived at the escape of Alice and Basilia.
-Curiously Ledrede made no accusations against Rodyard himself, even though it was he who had granted the fugitives bail.
+Ledrede made no accusations against Rodyard himself, even though it was he who had granted the fugitives bail.